Dr. Koh Jessie

 - Certified Professional Coach

 Dr. Jessie Koh, a Singaporean-Chinese, is an Australian-trained clinical psychologist.
 She holds a Doctorate in Clinical Psychology from UQ Australia, a Master of Clinical Psychology, a Post-Graduate Psychology, and a Bachelor of Science in Psychology.
 She completed the Australia board-approved Clinical Supervisory training providing supervision to students and mental health professionals.
 Dr. Koh works primarily with adults seeking professional guidance to overcome behavioural or emotional challenges that people commonly experience.
 She works with adults who have a particularly unique problem at any stage in life that is impacting on their quality of life by effecting general health and wellbeing, relationships, work, studies, or social activities.
-Dr. Koh completed the world-renowned International Coach Federation (ICF) approved Associate & Professional Coach Levels program.
+Dr. Koh completed the renowned International Coach Federation (ICF) approved Associate & Professional Coach Levels program.
 Thus, in addition to being a life coach, she also utilizes executive or business coaching to provide additional facilitating support for executives and leaders to solve their work challenges through developing psychological understanding of themselves and their organisations.

 Furthermore, Dr. Koh joins the MSF-HK’s Psychosocial Support Referral Network for the region Singapore/Malaysia, which aims to provide psychological care to returned MSF field volunteers who have served in humanitarian missions abroad.
 Médecins Sans Frontières (MSF), also known as Doctors Without Borders, is an international medical-humanitarian NGO.

 Besides clinical work, Dr. Koh is a visiting lecturer at the local Singapore university where she shares her expertise with students on enhancing mental health wellness including mindfulness experiential workshops.
 Dr. Koh serves on the advisory board of a non-profit sports management consultancy promoting local and international athletes with the objective to inspire youth and to develop an inclusive sporting culture in Singapore.

 Her postgraduate training experience extended to both the private practice and medical/psychiatric facilities including Raffles Hospital Singapore and The Royal Brisbane & Women's Hospital (RBWH) Australia, and a local Singapore Community Social Service.
 At the Australian university clinic, she trained and supervised doctorate students of Clinical Psychology & Clinical Geropsychology in the mental health program for the community.